richeney/terminal-profile/README.md

 # Terminal Profile

 Based on v0.3 from the store.
 Note that the svg files are not currently supported.

-Resize pane commands seem to only work for left and right, but shift focus works OK.
+* Resize pane using ctrl+alt and cursor keys
+* Focus pane using alt and cursor keys

 The default directory for me is: